ss3359/PyBer_Analysis/README.md

 # Summary

+There are a few things to point out before giving out reccomendations to improve the business and customer satisfaction of PyBer.

-The difference between the three types of cities is the area.
+Gnerally, the difference between the three types of cities is the area.
 Typically, Rural areas are open and spread out with a small population.
 However, suburban and urban cities are more confined that has a higher population.
 Suburban cities are residental areas with a medium sized population while Urban cities are working areas that produce the maximum popualtion amount.
+Rural areas are countrysides where farming natural resurces occur.
+In suburban cities, there are numerous housing areas available larger cities.
+Urban areas usually have the higher population as the other two city types.
+Also, urban cities are congested.

+Here are some reccomendations for the CEO of PyBer to imporve the Pyber ride sharing buisness.
+People who live in Rural area have a large amount of land that is spread out.
+Therefore, people are not likely to find office buildings, major grocery store chains, or even shopping malls.
+Often, these areas have some locally owned businesses such as banks or gasoline stations.
+This could be the reason Rural cities produced the least total fare.
+One suggestion is to keep an eye of the target demographic.
+Cater the ride sharing app to people that live in suburban or urban cities.
+That way, this will increase profit and will drop the cost dramatically.